philippecarlo/pyldes_kbo/Conformance Testing/TressSpec/Readme.md

  - [Tree Specification Test Plan](./TreeSpecTestPlan.md) specifies down to the implementation and configurations, which contains the test cases for
 	 - [LDES Server](./TreeSpecTestPlan.md#ldes-server-test-plan)
 	 - LDES Client (To Do)

+    The test cases cover the test points documented in [Conformance Testing framework](./TreeSpecConformancePoints.md)